readingdancer/Iconic/README.md

 ## Installation

 Use V3 for Umbraco 8 & 9\

-Previous versions of this package are on https://github.com/Skartknet/Iconic Use V2 for Umbraco 8
+Use V2 for Umbraco 8\
 Use V1 for Umbraco 7

 ### Nuget